meatsby/meatsby.github.io/content/AWS SAA-C03/AWS SAA-C03 Practice Questions.md

 ## Question 434
 ---
 A company hosts its application in the AWS Cloud.
 The application runs on Amazon EC2 instances behind an Elastic Load Balancer in an Auto Scaling group and with an Amazon DynamoDB table.
-The company wants to ensure the application can be made available in anotherAWS Region with minimal downtime.
+The company wants to ensure the application can be made available in another AWS Region with minimal downtime.
 What should a solutions architect do to meet these requirements with the LEAST amount of downtime?

 - A. Create an Auto Scaling group and a load balancer in the disaster recovery Region.
 Configure the DynamoDB table as a global table.
 Configure DNS failover to point to the new disaster recovery Region's load balancer.